anaelmessan/Keystore-TLS-client-python/README.md

 #### Azure
 The connection string should be put in cofig/azure.credentials.
 [Azurite](https://hub.docker.com/r/microsoft/azure-storage-azurite) can also be used to emulate Azure Blob storage.
 It can be installed using docker or podman.
-When no azure.credentials is found, the connection string used defaults to Azurite's one.
+When no azure.credentials file is found, the connection string used defaults to Azurite's one.
 An argument might need to be added to the container when Azurite is out of date.
 >--skipApiVersionCheck

+The keystores to use have to be configured in app/azure/key_provider.py.

 #### Amazon
 config/amazon_s3/credentials: